Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 What About The Disability Insurance Plan From The ADHA?

 The American Dental Hygienist Association (ADHA) offers a disability insurance plan to its members.
 Is it any good?
 Well, as we always say, some coverage is better than none.
-However, we feel other carriers offer better coverage.
+However, we feel an individual policy offers better coverage.
 Why?
 Let’s discuss more.

 The Hartford underwrites the ADHA plan.
 The Hartford underwrites a majority of association disability insurance plans.
 These plans are usually “plain vanilla” with no chance to customize to your specific situation.